F.A.Q. - Marine

 No, once a ceramic coating is dry and cured the result is a non-toxic film that cannot leach.
 Consider how this could be eco-friendlier then wax that washes off into the waterways.

-Does rain hinder or help the coat surface?
+Does rain hinder or help the coated surface?
 Will my car have spots after it gets rained on?

 Rain is your vessels friend.
 Black streaks used to be a problem but not anymore.
 Heavy rain can wash off lots of the loose dirt and dust without you having to be there.
 This is part of the benefit of the self-cleaning feature of ceramic coatings.
 Stay cleaner longer during the rain seasons.
 Water spots will not occur from rainwater and most times the boat will dry clean with no spots.